openhab/openhab-docs/configuration/index.md

 Things and Items can either be defined and managed in configuration files or handled by Paper UI in a [system-side database](administration/jsondb.html).
 For Things and Items, both methods can be used **side-by-side**, e.g. a Thing can be discovered and created by Paper UI and the Items that link to that very same Thing (that Thing's Channels, actually) can be manually defined in a `.items` configuration file.
-Configuration done in files will be used (and they become visible and even changeable in Paper UI) if no Thing/Item of the same name already exists in, but you can NOT create a Thing or Item using files and then use Paper UI to redefine or change it.
+Configuration done in files will be used (and they become visible and even changeable in Paper UI) if no Thing/Item of the same name was already created in PaperUI, but you can NOT create a Thing or Item using files and then use Paper UI to redefine or change it.
 Those changes will not be accepted.
 Configuration done in PaperUI will be used and permanently stored in the internal database if no Thing/Item of the same name already exists in files, but those additions or changes will not be copied into any `.things` file. openHAB settings as defined in `services/addons.cfg` and `services/runtime.cfg` will override any settings made in PaperUI's Configuration/System pane.